Parents search for answers after they say toddler’s dental procedure left lasting damage

-HUNTSVILLE, Ala. – Earlier this week, a toddler with a tooth problem went to see a Huntsville dentist to get it fixed.
-His parents say that procedure went terribly wrong, and now the child needs surgery to fix it.
+HUNTSVILLE, Ala.
+(WHNT) – Earlier this week, a toddler with a tooth problem went to see a Huntsville dentist to get it fixed.
+His parents say that procedure went terribly wrong, and now the boy needs surgery to fix it.

 22-month-old Chance Roberson was in no pain.
 His mother, Monica Roberson, says he had two cavities caused by Baby Bottle Tooth Decay.
 She scheduled an appointment to have the teeth capped by Children’s Dentistry of Huntsville on October 20th.

-Caps are sometimes placed on a small child’s damaged tooth to save the tooth and protect it until permanent teeth growth in.
+Caps are sometimes placed on a small child’s damaged tooth to save the tooth and protect it until permanent teeth grow in.

 “There would be light filing, they said, it would just be to remove any decay that they’ve seen and then caps would be placed on it,” Roberson said.